appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 #### data `JSON`

 <dd>
   The parameter `data` holds the data passed from your App to trigger and process the workflow.
-For example, consider the following data passed to the workflow:
+For example, consider the following data passed to the workflow where `data` holds the body of the post request when triggered via webhook, and holds `Trigger Data` property of the [Trigger Workflow](/workflows/reference/workflow-queries#trigger-workflow) query when workflow is executed from an Appsmith app.

     ```javascript
       {